aws-controllers-k8s/community/docs/hugo-docs/content/docs/contributor-docs/testing.md

 You should have forked this repository and `git clone`'d it locally when [setting up your development environment](../setup/).

-!!! tip "Recommended RAM"
+{{% hint type="info" title="Recommended RAM" %}}
 Given that our test setup creates the container images and then launches a test cluster, we recommend that you have at least 4GB of RAM available for the tests.
+{{% /hint %}}

 With the prerequisites out of the way, let's move on to running e2e tests for a service controller.